Massachusetts Roads - I-90 - East of Exits 18/19/20

 A view of the depressed freeway running next to the MBTA commuter rail.
 Punched through Boston in the 1960's, this section of highway was clearly not meant for eight lanes, as there are no shoulders on either side.
 The walls immediately next to the highway make this a very claustrophobic place to drive.

-This is the last appearance of EB button-copy on the mainline (there is more on the Exit 22 ramps, below).
+This is the last appearance of EB button-copy on the mainline (there is more on the Exit 22 ramps, linked below).
 The final sign is new, as are all BGS's to the east, now that Exit 24's configuration has changed to its final form (scroll down to find out more).

 This EB picture was taken on January 18, 2003, about a half-hour after this message probably appeared.
 If you haven't guessed, this is when the I-90 extension opened, on a lazy Saturday morning.
 This was the first section of the Dig to open; the Leverett Circle Connector doesn't count because it's not exactly dug into anything.